How to choose a Right Technology Stack For Web Application Development?

 This article will assist you while making up a decision by featuring the most significant aspects and providing additional information on picking the most effective technology stack for web applications.

-Basically, Tech stack is the mix of programming languages, tools, and frameworks that the developers use to create web and mobile applications.
-There are two main components to any application, known as the customer side and server-side, likewise popular as front end and back end.
+Basically, a Tech stack is the mix of programming languages, tools, and frameworks that the developers use to create web and mobile applications.
+There are two main components to any application, known as the customer side and server side, likewise popular as front end and back end.

 Client-side (Front end):

-For front-end development, there are mainly 3 technologies can be used:
+For front-end development, there are mainly 3 technologies that can be used:

-1. Hypertext Markup Language (HTML) – It controls the structure of the information displayed to a user in a web browser.
+1. Hypertext Markup Language (HTML) – HTML controls the structure of the information displayed to a user in a web browser.

-2. Cascading Style Sheets (CSS) – It is used for formatting the content written in HTML language.
+2. Cascading Style Sheets (CSS) – CSS is used for formatting the content written in HTML language.